Mission of the HSJMC

-The History of the SJMC: 1917 to the present
+The History of the HSJMC: 1917 to the present

 1917 Journalism education at the University of Minnesota formally begins when plans are drawn for a major curriculum with courses offered in continuity.
 Before that time, there had been four sporadic journalism course offerings, including a 1915 writing course given on the St. Paul campus by William P. Kirkwood, publications director of the College of Agriculture.
 It was Kirkwood who convinced the College of Science, Literature and the Arts (CSLA) to offer a journalism program.